Arya0Stark/CryptographyResearch_LorenzCipher/README.md

 Hopefully the program menu is concise enough, however the program allows you to;
 * Encrypt/Decrypt using the Lorenz Cipher, with the option to see the verbose version.
 * Change the starting positions of any of the wheels.
+* Read in different pin settings, depending on the day.
+* Read from, and write to file.

 ## Future Additions:
-* Reading in different pin settings, depending on the day.
-* Read from, and write to file.
+Feel free to suggest some!

 ## License